mitre/secure-coding-case-studies/python/msccs-1.md

 Originally created by Drew Buttner - The MITRE Corporation<br>
 Reviewed by David Rothenberg - The MITRE Corporation<br>
+Reviewed by Steve Christey - The MITRE Corporation<br>
 Reviewed by David Wheeler - George Mason University

 (C) 2025 The MITRE Corporation.
 All rights reserved.<br>